-- 7.1.1 This Agreement shall not survive the transfer of ownership of the Generating Facility to a new owner.
+- 7.1.2 The Interconnection Customer shall promptly notify the Utility of the final date of sale and transfer date of ownership in writing.
+The purchaser of the Generation Facility shall confirm to the Utility the final date of sale and transfer date of ownership in writing - 7.1.3 This Agreement shall not survive the transfer of ownership of the Generating Facility to a new legal entity owner.
 The new owner must complete a new Interconnection Request and submit it to the Utility within 20 Business Days of the transfer of ownership or the Utility's Interconnection Facilities shall be removed or disabled and the Generating Facility disconnected from the Utility's System.
-The Utility shall not study or inspect the Generating Facility unless the new owner's Interconnection Request indicates that a Material Modification has occurred or is proposed. - 7.1.2 The Interconnection Customer shall have the right to assign this Agreement, without the consent of the Utility, for collateral security purposes to aid in providing financing for the Generating Facility, provided that the Interconnection Customer will promptly notify the Utility of any such assignment.
-Assignment shall not relieve a Party of its obligations, nor shall a Party's obligations be enlarged, in whole or in part, by reason thereof.

-7.1.3 Any attempted assignment that violates this article is void and ineffective.
+The Utility shall not study or inspect the Generating Facility unless the new owner's Interconnection Request indicates that a Material Modification has occurred or is proposed. - 7.1.4 This Agreement shall survive a change of control of the Generating Facility's legal entity owner, where only the contact information in the Interconnection Agreement must be modified.
+The new owner must complete a new Interconnection Request and submit it to the Utility within 20 Business Days of the change of control and provide the new contact information.
+The Utility shall not study or inspect the Generating Facility unless the new owner's Interconnection Request indicates that a Material Modification has occurred or is proposed. - 7.1.5 The Interconnection Customer shall have the right to assign this Agreement, without the consent of the Utility, for collateral security purposes to aid in providing financing for the Generating Facility, provided that the Interconnection Customer will promptly notify the Utility of any such assignment.
+Assignment shall not relieve a Party of its obligations, nor shall a Party's obligations be enlarged, in whole or in part, by reason thereof. - 7.1.6 Any attempted assignment that violates this article is void and ineffective.